 How to Make a Sourdough Starter

-Wondering how to make your own sourdough starter?
+Wondering how to make a sourdough starter?
 It’s really easy.
 It has been awhile since I have talked “sourdough” so I thought this would be a great time for a mini course on sourdough.
 To make a truly good sourdough starter you need just three things: flour, water and time.
 It’s easy, but there’s a few things you should keep in mind first.

 Water for your Sourdough Starter